-Base salaries for our named executive officers for fiscal 2012 were set based on competitive factors including the need to attract and retain and motivate superior performance by our executive officers and the historic salary structure for various levels of responsibility within the Company.
+Base salaries for our named executive officers for fiscal 2013 were set based on competitive factors including the need to attract and retain and motivate superior performance by our executive officers and the historic salary structure for various levels of responsibility within the Company.
 The compensation committee periodically conducts surveys of companies in our industry in order to determine whether our executive base salaries are in a competitive range.
-The committee's review of salaries in 2012 indicated that executive salaries generally fell between the 25th and 50thpercentile of salaries for comparable positions at peer companies.
-During 2012, we increased the salary of Mr. Bedewi, our Corporate Vice President and Chief Financial Officer, based on our review of comparable positions at peer companies.
-In reviewing the base salary for the Company's chief executive officer for fiscal 2012, the committee reviewed survey data relating to peer companies in our industry and determined that the salary was between the 25th and 50th percentile of salaries for this position.
-No changes were made in the base salary of the chief executive officer during 2012.
-The committee made and intends in the future to make annual adjustments to the base salary of the chief executive officer during its regularly scheduled board meeting during the first fiscal quarter, commencing in fiscal 2013, to generally align the base salary of the chief executive officer to salaries paid to comparable officers at peer companies and in connection with the review of executive officer and other employee performance.
+The committee's review of salaries in 2013 indicated that executive salaries generally fell between the 25th and 50thpercentile of salaries for comparable positions at peer companies.
+In reviewing the base salary for the Company's chief executive officer for fiscal 2013, the committee reviewed survey data relating to peer companies in our industry and determined that the salary was between the 25th and 50th percentile of salaries for this position.
+Mr Billerbeck's salary was increased to \$472,500 annually, at approximately the 50th percentile of base salaries for this position.
+The committee made and intends in the future to make annual adjustments to the base salary of the chief executive officer during its regularly scheduled board meeting during the first fiscal quarter, commencing in fiscal 2014, to generally align the base salary of the chief executive officer to salaries paid to comparable officers at peer companies and in connection with the review of executive officer and other employee performance.